LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-14-findthatword - This script displays the lines containing a specific pattern from a specific file 15-countthatword - This script displays the number of lines that contain a specif pattern in a file 16-whatsnext - This script displays lines that contain a specific pattern and 3 lines after them in a file
+14-findthatword - This script displays the lines containing a specific pattern from a specific file 15-countthatword - This script displays the number of lines that contain a specif pattern in a file 16-whatsnext - This script displays lines that contain a specific pattern and 3 lines after them in a file 17-hidethisword - This script displays all the lines that do not contain a specific pattern